Admission criteria in the Doctoral Programme in Population Health (DocPop)

 Motivation for conducting doctoral research (2000)

-Baselines of the doctoral research (2000)
+Rationale for the research project (2000)

 Objectives of the research and scientific impact of research results (2000)